cypress-io/cypress-documentation/content/guides/getting-started/installing-cypress.md

 - How to install Cypress via `npm`
 - How to install Cypress via direct download
 - How to version and run Cypress via `package.json`
+- How to run Cypress on `wsl2` in windows

 </Alert>